ajspurr/stroke_prediction/README.md

 <p align="center"><img src="/output/eda/data_overview.png" width="600"/></p>
 <p align="center"><img src="/output/eda/feature_summary.png" width="900"/></p>

+Most of the features are self-explanatory, and the categories of each categorical variable can be seen below.
+But I will clarify a few here:
+- hypertension: presence or absence of hypertension
+- heart_disease: presence or absence of heart disease
+- avg_glucose_level: average blood glucose level
+- stroke: '0' if patient did not experience a stroke, '1' if they did

 <br>
 2. Visualization of categorical variables below.
 Notably, the target variable (stroke) is highly imbalanced.